Things To Do

 Cape Porpoise

-Cape Porpoise is the quieter, more authentic fishing village that's technically part of Kennebunkport.
-Here, lobster traps are stacked on actual working docks, the lobster shacks serve what comes off the boats that morning, and the pace is slower than the tourist-busy Dock Square area.
+Cape Porpoise is a working fishing village within Kennebunkport.
+Here, lobster traps are stacked on actual working docks, the lobster shacks serve what comes off the boats that morning, and the streets draw fewer visitors than busy Dock Square.

-It's a short drive from the center of town — and it's where locals eat lobster.
-Go for the whole experience: dock-side lobster, cold beer, paper napkins, and the smell of salt air.
+It's a short drive from the heart of town — and it's well suited to a dockside lobster meal.
+Expect lobster, cold beer, paper napkins, and the smell of salt air.

 Cape Porpoise Maine lobster shack